 What do software engineers read in their free time?
 What should you read if you’re interested in learning more about software development?

-HostGator asked, and I answered with my top picks for programmers, people who’d like to know more about programming, and anyone who has to work with cross-functional teams, negotiate a pay raise or convince people to follow your vision for a project.
+HostGator asked, and I answered with my top picks for web developers and software engineers, people who’d like to know more about programming, and anyone who has to work with cross-functional teams, negotiate a pay raise or convince people to follow your vision for a project.

 Let’s start with a classic introduction for people with a serious interest in software design.